Concordium/concordium-node-sdk-js/pages/cis2-contracts.md

 on using private keys for the sender account to sign the transaction before submitting to the node.

-See the signing a transaction section for the [common package](../non-existant/README.md#sign-an-account-transaction) for create an `AccountSigner`.
+Refer to the {page transactions.md transactions page} to see how to create an `AccountSigner`.

 ```ts